-Is your dog struggling to jump on the bed, get in and out of the car or generally go about their day?
+Is your dog struggling to jump on the bed, get in and out of the car, respond to commands, or generally go about their day?

 Difficulty moving could be a symptom of arthritis - a painful and common condition characterized by inflammation of the joints.